claudia-mendes/Causal-Analysis-Grapevine-Yields-Downy-Mildew/README.md

 # Notes on January–March Analyses

 Separate scripts were used for the months January to March.
-These early-season analyses excluded the NDT30 variable, which is only relevant during the active growing season (April to
+These early-season analyses excluded the NDT30 variable (monthly number of days with maximum daily temperatures above 30°C), which is only relevant during the active growing season (April to September).
-September).
 These scripts are not included in this repository.